Dealing With Treatment Side Effects

 - Increase your physical activity, aiming for a walk or other limited exercise every day.

-- Consider a fiber supplement, over-the-counter medications such as stool softeners or laxatives if necessary.
+- Consider a fiber supplement or over-the-counter medications such as stool softeners or laxatives if necessary.
 Always speak with your health practitioner first for specific guidance.
 (Remember to drink plenty of fluids with such a supplement.)

 Feeling full from a small amount of food can occur for a variety of reasons and is especially likely if you’ve had upper abdominal surgery.
 It is important to try to eat enough to allow you to strengthen your body and support healing.
 Your doctor may prescribe a medication to help.